Actian Zen v15 Product Information

 - Enterprise Server Engine: Per-user licensing, starting at 6 concurrent users

 - Cloud Server Engine: Data size licensing (with unlimited users), ideal for web/SaaS installations

 - Edge Engine: Small edge devices with support for ARM (Raspbian) or x86 (Windows IoT Servers)

 - Core Library: An ultra-small (and free) database library for your Android or iOS applications

 Please see our Zen v15 License Primer for more information on the various license types and other factors that might help you determine the best license type for your environment.

 If you have decided on per-user licensing, but you are still not sure if you want the Workgroup Engine or one of the server engines, check out our Workgroup Versus Server Comparison Chart.

-Pricing for each of these license models can be found on our Actian Zen v15 price list, or you can BUY IT SOON from our on-line store.
+Pricing for each of these license models can be found on our Actian Zen v15 price list, or you can BUY IT NOW from our on-line store.